Niccuby/Sendust-ml-featurization-SHAP/README.md

 36 trained models organized by method and property:
 - `composition/` — Baseline models (composition only)
 - `wenalloys/` — Models with WenAlloys features
-- `oliynyk/` — Models with CBFV features
+- `oliynyk/` — Models with Oliynyk features

 Each subdirectory contains models for 3 properties × 4 algorithms (RFR, ETR, GBR, XGB)